Water Conservation has a few goals to ensure the resource for future generations.

 Agriculture is a massive user of water and it crop irrigation accounts for 70% of the worlds freshwater usage.
 Obviously the agricultural sector in most countries is both politically and economically important and this leads to large subsides in this sector.

-New technology is creating great new opportunities for consumers and features such as full flush and half flush when using a toilet makes an important difference to water consumption and waste.
+New technology is creating great new opportunities for consumers and features such as full flush and low-flow half flush toilets.
+When using a toilet this tech makes an important difference to water consumption and waste.
+These low flush toilets can save a lot of water in the long run.
+As a water saving tip installing this type of toilet is an effective way to reduce the use of water.

-Shower heads that help reduce waste water when replacing an old head which may exceed 20 litres per minute to new 10 litre per minute one can save considerable volumes of water.
+Efficient shower heads that help reduce waste water when replacing an old head which may exceed 20 litres per minute to new 10 litre per minute one can save considerable volumes of the freshwater supply.
+Even though these shower heads offer great water savings, those that are really serious about saving water and want to get involved completely in environmental conservation should also consider taking shorter showers.

 The average person flushes the toilet five times a day, toilets make up around 31% of a households water consumption. this can be dramatically reduced by fitting modern water saving Flush & Fill Valves to your toilet cistern.